teamradish/TRTwitchPlaysBot/Wiki/Home.md

-Welcome to the TRTwitchPlaysBot wiki!
+Welcome to the TRBot wiki!
 Choose the relevant section for your needs.

 ## Streamers
 ### Setup